I hope you are as excited as I am about learning your Windows 10 keyboard shortcuts!

 So those are our top 25 Windows 10 keyboard shortcuts.

 Keyboard shortcuts like this are the fastest way to double your productivity in Windows 10.
-That’s why it’s worth your time to learn the shortcuts for the tasks you perform on a daily basis.
+That’s why it’s worth your time to learn the shortcuts for the tasks you perform regularly.